 - You won't require a TB certificate if you have been living and studying in the UK and are returning home for a short period to make your visa application

-These interviews form part of the Tier 4 visa application process.
+These interviews form part of the Student visa application process.
 Some students may be interviewed when submitting their application.

 Please prepare for these interviews in advance so that you are confident in answering questions about your plans to study in the UK.

 To help you with this, we have prepared a list of possible questions that you may be asked during the interview.
 Please note this is for guidance only and it is not an exhaustive list.